jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - What components of your team's "definition of done" are required in all new software projects?
 Are there stories representing these in the project plan?
 For example, if your company uses a product analytics app, is there a story to add analytics recording to the code?
 - Look through the rest of this checklist.
 Do any items require adding stories?

+How will you validate the feature's deployment is successful?

+- Logs?
+- Monitoring dashboards?
+- Database queries?
+- Rails console?
+- Several of the above?

 ## Database Migrations